 Washington is a unique environment for preschool operators, with a diverse population in both the cultural and socio-economic senses and a single unified school district covering the city.
 Add in a vibrant charter school program and many private providers, and you end up with opportunities for every sort of teaching position.

-If you want to become a preschool teacher in Washington D.C. and teach in the public or charter school system, you must hold a valid state teacher license.
-(Preschool teachers in other settings, however, may have different requirements – See Step 4.)
+If you want to become a preschool teacher in Washington D.C. and teach in the public or charter school system, you must hold a valid teacher license.

 To become licensed as a preschool teacher in Washington D.C., you must complete the following steps:

 |Pass the Required PRAXIS Examinations|

 |Apply for and Maintain your Teaching License|

 |Explore Other Teaching Requirements for Preschool Teachers in Washington D.C.|